 In my last post I promised to explain how I’d become sidetracked by a hundred year old postcard that showed a picture of the house I live in (105 years actually), but first I should explain how I became obsessed with old postcards in general.

 It all started three or four years ago when I began my access course at the University of Liverpool.
 We were invited to a lecture given by Professor Andrew Popp from the Management School whose specialism is family businesses and their history.
-Not something you would usually associated with postcards, but he had discovered an old postcard that had been posted in the early twentieth century from Liverpool to London and it fascinated him enough that he wrote a paper on it.
+Not something you would usually associate with postcards, but he had discovered an old postcard that had been posted in the early twentieth century from Liverpool to London and it fascinated him enough that he wrote a paper on it.

 He had no idea who had sent the postcard, but the recipient was a young lady by the name of Miss L Warden.
 The image on the card was of the Liverpool Exchange building with the memorial to Nelson on the lower right hand side and various employees, clerks and brokers, milling around in the foreground.

 On the reverse of the card was a map of the UK showing the route of the rail line between Liverpool and London and Hastings was also highlighted.

 An enormous amount of information was gleaned from the scant details on the card, even the angle that the stamp was placed at on the card gave a clue to the relationship of the sender and recipient.
 In this case it tells us they are romantically linked.
 The red line showing the route that the train took to deliver the card also emphasises how far apart this couple are.
 Does Hastings have some significance for them, a romantic weekend away perhaps?